misike12/naplo-plus/README.md

 **Only works on the `master` branch of the repo**

-# This submodule was last tested on 2024 February 29
+# This submodule was last tested on 2024 March 10

 ## Instructions